-We do not assign nor maintain ratings on credit card ABS transactions with the following characteristics:
+We do not assign nor maintain ratings on securities from credit card receivables-backed transactions with the following characteristics:

-- " transactions that do not have support mechanisms, such as credit enhancement floors or reserve fund floors, once the underlying pool has decreased to an effective number38 of borrowers of 7539 or below - transactions with reserve fund or credit enhancement floors that partially compensate for the increased exposure to single borrowers, when the underlying pool has decreased to an effective number of borrowers of 50 40 or below
+- >> Transactions without support mechanisms, such as a credit enhancement floor or reserve fund floor, when the underlying pool has decreased to an effective number of borrowers or loans of 75 or below.
+If we cannot obtain the effective number, we will use a threshold of 130 instead. - >> Transactions with a reserve fund or credit enhancement floor, which partially compensates for the increased exposure to single borrowers, when the underlying pool has decreased to an effective number of borrowers or loans of 50 or below.
+If we cannot obtain the effective number, we will use a threshold of 90 instead.